scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

  #print "pfa=",pfa
  print "pefa=",pefa

-Running this code produces pefa=[ 1.+0.j -1.-0.j], exactly reproducing the paper.
+This code produces the answer provided in the paper, [1 -1], so this code appears to recreate Spitz' algorithm.

 The next step is to design a prediction error filter on the data, the right section on Figure 5.
-This filter must also be computed with care for the ends of the data arrays.
+Once again this filter is must also be computed with care for the ends of the data arrays.
 Spitz' observations are "The input data set d consists of two linear events.
 The gather ... is also laterally predictable in the f-x domain but with a spatial p.e.f. b made of three coefficients, of which the first, b0, is 1.
 The two unknown coefficients are easily derived at each frequency in the band, by minimizing the power of the spatial prediction-error b[0]d[k] + b[1]d[k-1] + b[2]d[k-2], from k = 3 to N."   I compute the prediction filter, pfb.
 Each point in D is predicted by the sum of the two previous value scaled by pfb0 and pfb1.
 We want to get to best fit to the equations:

 .. code-block:: python

  #    D1   D0              pfb0          D2
  #    D2   D1              pfb1          D3
- #    D3   D2        *           =       D4
+ #    D3   D2        *           ~=      D4
  #    ...                            ...
  #    Dn-1 Dn-2                          Dn

-The prediction error filter is 1 followed by the sign reversed prediction error filter and the code to compute the results at a single frequency is:
+This code is very similar to the previous code that computed pefa.
+It uses numpy's array slicing, the matrix conj and transpose methods, and scipy.linalg.solve function.
+As before, the prediction error filter is 1 followed by the sign reversed prediction filter.
+The code to compute the results at a single frequency is:

 .. code-block:: python